Andries-DB/Samen-uit-samen-thuis/README.md

 5) Netflify
 6) Navigo
 7) Regenerator Runtime
+8) Service worker
+9) API's
+    9.1) SendGrid API
+    9.2) Google Maps API

 ## Feature Overview
 ### ADOBE XD files
-Coming soon
+Before I started with the SPA, I've made an Adobe XD FIle.
+It is a visual way to design how the app needs to look.
+You don't program anything, you just design the look of the page.
+It's like making the User Experience

 ### UML
-Before I started with the SPA, I've made a UML structure.
+Before I started with the SPA, I've made an UML structure.
 It is a developmental modeling language that is intended to provide a standard way to visualize the design of a system.

 ### Design System with SASS
 A design system is a complete set of standards intended to manage design at scale using reusable components and patterns.